siberianfox/g2wiki/g2dialect-Consensus-Gcode.md

 The implementation is noted in (Parens).
 When (Reprap) is noted it means that one or more of the major Reprap implementations do this, as there are variations.

-	Gcode | Command | Non-Consensus Usage / Notes
+	Gcode | Consensus Usage | Non-Consensus Usage / Notes
 	--------|-------------|-----------------------------
 	G0 | Coordinated Straight Motion at Rapid Rate | **(Reprap) provides feed rate for G0.
 (Reprap) uses S to set endstop options during movement, (Reprap) defines E axes, which are not part of the Gcode axis set (XYZ ABC UVW).
 (Reprap) may invoke retraction and recharge on G0.**
 	G1 | Coordinated Straight Motion at Feed Rate | **(Reprap) uses S to set endstop options during movement, (Reprap) defines E axes, which are not part of the Gcode axis set (XYZ ABC UVW)**
 	G2 | Clockwise Circular/Helical Interpolation at Feed Rate | **(Reprap) motion features similar to G1.** Note: circular/helical motion is rarely used in 3D printing.
 	G3 | Counterclockwise Circular/Helical Interpolation at Feed Rate | **(Reprap) motion features similar to G1.** Note: circular/helical motion is rarely used in 3D printing.
-	G4 | Dwell | **(Reprap) dwell uses S to set dwell time in milliseconds (not seconds).** Note: S is a modal word who's usage here is incompatible as it conflicts with Spindle RPM setting
+	G4 | Dwell | **(Reprap) dwell may use S to set dwell time in milliseconds (not seconds).
+Uses P for seconds.** Note: S is a modal word who's usage here is incompatible as it conflicts with Spindle RPM setting
 	G5.x | Reserved for curve and spline  interpolation |
 	G5 | Cubic Spline |
 	G5.1 |Quadratic B-Spline |